Th-Shivam/ANOTNET-REPO/README.md

 ## 🐍 **Technologies Used**
 - **Python 3.x**: All scripts are written in Python for simplicity and ease of use.
-- **No Dependencies**: No additional libraries or modules are required, just plain Python!
+- **Required Dependencies**: Installing additional libraries or modules are required !

 ---